Pak still counting bodies, but Opposition keeps asking for proof: PM Modi in Odisha

 "Those that are criticising the anti-satellite technology will be given a befitting reply in the elections," he claimed, urging people to vote for a government that can take concrete decisions, not the one that only raises slogans.

-Launching his campaign in eastern India with a rally in Jeypore area of Odisha's Koraput district, the prime minister said the NDA government wouldn't have been able to do any development work in the country without the support of the people.
+Launching his campaign in eastern India with a rally in Jeypore area of Odisha's Koraput district, the Prime Minister said the NDA government wouldn't have been able to do any development work in the country without the support of the people.

 He sought blessings from his supporters for the upcoming Lok Sabha elections and asserted that the NDA government has left no stone unturned to bring about development in the state.